-whether he or she has participated in any other proceeding involving this child, knows of any other proceeding that could affect the current proceedings, or knows the names and addresses of any person not a party to the present action who claims right to custody.
-Types of Proceedings (21/41) The jurisdictional analysis applicable to a particular case depends on whether the party filing the pleading is requesting an initial determination of custody, modification of an existing custody determination, or enforcement of an existing custody order Enforcement (22/41) The analysis for enforcement is the most simple.
+The analysis for enforcement is the simplest.
 This is because North Carolina, like every other state, always has subject matter jurisdiction to enforce a custody order that was validly entered, regardless of where that order was entered.
 The UCCJEA states this rule in G.S.
 50A-303.
-Part 3 of the UCCJEA is the section of the act addressing enforcement of custody determinations and it contains detailed procedures to be used when a party wants to register an order from another state and detailed procedures to be used when a party wishes to enforce of an order from another state.
+Part 3 of the UCCJEA is the section of the act addressing enforcement of custody determinations and it contains detailed procedures to be used when a party wants to register an order from another state and detailed procedures to be used when a party wishes to enforce an order from another state.
 The procedures for enforcement are beyond the scope of this presentation.
-What is important to remember at this point is that every state has the jurisdiction and the obligation to enforce orders from other states, as long as those orders were validly entered.
+What is important to remember at this point is that every state has the jurisdiction and the obligation to enforce orders from other states, if those orders were validly entered.
 Validly entered means entered in accordance with the uniform jurisdictional rules of the UCCJEA and the PKPA.
-Initial Determinations (23/41) An initial proceeding is defined in GS 50A-202(8) as the first child custody determination regarding a particular child.
-50A-201 provides that North Carolina courts have jurisdiction to enter an initial custody determination if: NC is the home state of the child, or was the home state of the child within six months of the filing of the action and a parent or person acting as a parent continues to reside in the state; or There is no home state and NC has significant connection substantial evidence jurisdiction; or A state with jurisdiction decides NC is a more convenient forum; or No state has jurisdiction.
-This is referred to as default jurisdiction.